stackbuilders/tutorials/tutorials/haskell/wasm-and-cloudflare-workers/tutorial.md

 ```
 This file is needed to specify the `wasm_module` binding.
 The `name` value corresponds to the global variable to access the WebAssembly module from your Worker code.
 In our example, it’s going to have the name `WASM`.

-Our next step is to define the main point of the CFW script.
+Our next step is to define the main point of the Workers script.

 ```javascript
 import * as rts from "./rts.mjs";